Lithia (LAD)

 Competitors in the auto retail space include AutoNation (NYSE:AN), Carvana (NYSE:CVNA), and Group 1 Automotive (NYSE:GPI).

-As you can see below, Lithia’s 20.5% annualized revenue growth over the last six years (we compare to 2019 to normalize for COVID-19 impacts) was exceptional as it opened new stores and expanded its reach.
+As you can see below, Lithia grew its sales at an exceptional 20.4% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it opened new stores and expanded its reach.

-Looking ahead, sell-side analysts expect revenue to grow 6.1% over the next 12 months, a deceleration versus the last six years.
-We still think its growth trajectory is attractive given its scale and indicates the market is forecasting success for its products.
+Looking ahead, sell-side analysts expect revenue to grow 1.4% over the next 12 months, a deceleration versus the last six years.
+This projection is underwhelming and indicates its products will see some demand headwinds.

 6. Store Performance